-Welcome to the staff in The Robins Room: Miss Louise (Room Leader), Miss Alisha (Deputy Room Leader), Miss Chloe (Key Person) and Miss Jasmine (Trainee Key Person).
+Welcome to the staff in The Robins Room: Miss Louise (Room Leader), Miss Alisha (Deputy Room Leader), Miss Chloe (Key Person) and Miss Abigail (Trainee Key Person).

 At the age of about 3 years the children can move into The Robin Room.
 There are no hard rules here as all children develop at different rates, so transitions can begin earlier or later depending on personal requirements.
 In the Robin room great emphasis is placed on supporting children with their personal care needs, as we recognise that some children may still be in the process of toilet training or may need support settling in or at meal times.
 Upon arrival, each child is assigned to a ‘key person’ who will work closely with parents to ensure that each child is treated as an individual in their learning and development.
 Parents are asked to supply adequate nappies, wipes, clothing and food for the day.
 Staff ratios in this room are 1:8

 The Robin room is organised so that children can access resources independently.
 There are various areas in the room including a book area, a role play room, a self-select snack bar, a creative development area, a writing area, a number area, a paint board, a water tray.
 The Robin Room shares its free-flow outdoor access with another class so there are times throughout the day when the children may choose to play outside for longer periods if they prefer.
 In addition to this children have half an hour each session in one of a number of outdoor play areas, so there are plenty of opportunities for all children to be engaged in outdoor activities.
 We aim to encourage children to be creative, independent thinkers by allowing them to choose the activities they wish to play with whilst presenting them with new ideas to extend their learning and confidence.